-The Department of Music offers a Master of Music in Music with concentrations in composition, conducting, jazz studies, and performance.
+The Department of Music offers a Master of Music in Music with concentrations in composition, instrumental conducting, jazz studies, and instrumental performance.
 Our program is generally a two-year (four-semester) course of study, emphasizing advanced training in the applied area and in music history and theory.
 Interested candidates in all concentrations must successfully pass an audition and be admitted to the university's Graduate School.

 All candidates must complete a minimum of 33 credit hours, take part in the Graduate Colloquium (MUS 6900) every semester, present a graduate recital, and pass both oral and written comprehensive examinations during the final semester.
 Composition students have additional requirements.

 The Composition concentration utilizes private lessons, group seminars, and core courses to develop the student's individual creative voice.
 Through study with world-class faculty and guests, students are equipped with the skills required of the 21st Century composer.